leon-paul-hart/100-days-of-code/log.md

 ## Day 2: May 22, 2020

-Still thinking about the configuration issue and how to get it working in a .Net Core console app, there is a lot of documentation on how to use configuration files in ASP.Net Core applications, which come with templates already set up to use configuration files, but not a lot of documentation for simple console apps.
+**Today's Progress**: Still thinking about the configuration issue and how to get it working in a .Net Core console app, there is a lot of documentation on how to use configuration files in ASP.Net Core applications, which come with templates already set up to use configuration files, but not a lot of documentation for simple console apps.
 I did find a few articles though that I am working through :

 - <https://garywoodfine.com/configuration-api-net-core-console-application/>
 - <https://pradeeploganathan.com/dotnet/configuration-in-a-net-core-console-application/>